daryllxd/lifelong-learning/programming/ruby/testing/growing-object-oriented-software-guided-by-tests.md

 We've noticed that we've interleaved different domain levels, auction sniping, and chatting, in this one unit of code.
 The object that locks this code into Smack is the chat.

-*Compromsing on a Constructor.* Our experience is that busy constructors enforce assumptions that one day we will want to break, especially when testing, so we prefer to keep them very simple--just setting the fields.
+*Compromising on a Constructor.* Our experience is that busy constructors enforce assumptions that one day we will want to break, especially when testing, so we prefer to keep them very simple--just setting the fields.

 *Incremental Architecture.* The restructuring of Main is a key moment--we know have a structure that matches the "ports and adapters" architecture.